 Figuring out the best way to pay off student loans can sound like the first step into adult life; daunting and with no idea where to begin.
 But you have more control than you think to find the best option for you.
 There are many options that can be personalized to fit your needs and finding the best repayment option helps release the pressure of what seems like the never-ending scariness of debt.

 Student loan consolidation could be the solution to get the repayment options that mean less stress and less money out of your pocket.
+You can even consolidate Parent Plus loans if you have one.
 These are three reasons why you should consider consolidating your student loans:

 Simplify Your Monthly Payments